rdfostrich/article-jws2018-ostrich/content/querying.md

 we continue iterating this loop (line 17), which will continuously update this additional offset value.

 In the second case (line 19), the given offset lies within the additions range.
-Now, we terminate the snapshot stream by offsetting it after its last element on line 20, and we relatively offset the additions stream on line 21.
+Now, we terminate the snapshot stream by offsetting it after its last element (line 20), and we relatively offset the additions stream (line 21).
 This offset is calculated as the original offset subtracted with the number of snapshot triples incremented with the number of deletions.

-Finally, on line 24, we return a simple iterator starting from the three streams that could be offset.
+Finally, we return a simple iterator starting from the three streams that could be offset (line 24).
-This iterator performs a sort-merge join operation that removes each triple from the snapshot that also appears in the deletion stream, which can be done efficiently because of the consistent SPO-ordering.
+This iterator performs a sort-merge join operation that removes each triple from the snapshot that also appears in the deletion stream, which can be done efficiently because of the consistent `SPO`-ordering.
 Once the snapshot and deletion streams have finished, the iterator will start emitting addition triples at the end of the stream.
 For all streams, local changes are filtered out because locally changed triples